PreranaSarkar07/PRODIGY_DS_02/README.md

-PRODIGY_DS_02
-Task 2: Data Cleaning and Exploratory Data Analysis
+# Task 2 - Exploratory Data Analysis on Titanic Dataset

+This project is part of my internship with **Prodigy Infotech** under the **Data Science Track**.

+## 📌 Objective
-In this task, I performed data cleaning and exploratory data analysis (EDA) on the Titanic dataset provided by Prodigy Infotech.
+Perform data cleaning and exploratory data analysis (EDA) on a dataset to identify patterns, trends, and relationships between variables.

-📌 Steps I Followed
-Data Loading

-Imported the dataset (train.csv) into Google Colab using Pandas.
-Data Inspection

-Checked dataset shape, data types, missing values, and basic statistics using .info(), .describe(), and .isnull().sum().
-Data Cleaning

-Filled missing values in Age with median.
-Filled missing values in Embarked with mode.
-Dropped the Cabin column due to high percentage of missing values.
-Removed duplicate rows.
+## 🧠 Dataset
+- **Dataset Used**: Titanic Dataset
+- Provided by Prodigy Infotech

+## 🔍 What I Did
+- Loaded the dataset and understood its structure
+- Handled missing values and cleaned the data
-Exploratory Data Analysis (EDA)
+- Performed Exploratory Data Analysis (EDA)

-Visualized Survival distribution.
-Analyzed survival rates by gender and passenger class.
-Plotted Age and Fare distributions.
-Created a correlation heatmap for numeric features.
-📊 Key Findings
+- Visualized important patterns (e.g., survival rate by gender/class/age)
+- Identified correlations between features

+## 📈 Key Insights
-Females had a much higher survival rate than males.
+- Females had a higher survival rate than males
-1st class passengers had the highest survival rates.
-Younger passengers (children) had better chances of survival compared to seniors.
+- Passengers in higher classes had better chances of survival
-Fare also showed a positive correlation with survival.
+- Children and younger passengers had higher survival rates

-🛠 Tools Used
+## 🛠️ Tools Used
-Python
+- Python
-Pandas
-Matplotlib
-Seaborn
+- Pandas, Matplotlib, Seaborn
-📸 Example Visualizations
-(Add screenshots of your main plots here)
+- Google Colab

+---

+✅ **Task Completed Successfully!**